apache/spark/docs/sql-ref-syntax-qry-select-transform.md

    1. key: which is before the first tab.
    2. value: which is the rest after the first tab.

+If there is no enough tab, Spark will return `NULL` value in Hive Serde mode or throw `ArrayOutOfBoundsException` in `ROW FORMAT DELIMIT` mode.
 Note that this is different from specifying an `AS key, value` because in that case, the value will only contain the portion between the first tab and the second tab if there are multiple tabs.
 User scripts can output debug information to standard error which will be shown on the task detail